wickljas/PES_Board/docs/markdown/dc_motor.md

 ### Enabling the Power Electronics

-The PES Board can control up to 3 DC motors.
+The PES board can control up to 3 DC motors.
 Configuring the driver involves setting up the PWM pins, essential for adjusting the voltage that gets applied.

 ><b>H-bridge and PWM</b><br>
 ><p align="center">